Fyllee/fyllee/README.md

 ## Usage

 You can launch Fyllee either in development mode or in production mode.
-Server will be launched on `localhost:5000`, unless you add `PORT=your port` in the your environment variables.
+The API will be launched on `localhost:5000`, unless you add `PORT=your port` in the your environment variables.\
-You must use Node.js v10.17+, v12+, v14+, but not v15 (or odd-numbered versions in general).
+You must use Node.js v12+ or v14+, but not v15 (or odd-numbered versions in general).
+The app has not been tested Node.js v16+ yet.

 **Development**

 You can use the `start:dev` (or `dev`) script to launch the app.
 It will automatically recompile whenever you save a file.
 ```bash
 $ npm run start:dev # or npm run dev
 ```